Elleined/go-social-media-api/README.md

 3. sqlx: DATABASE INTERACTION
 4. golang-migrate (CLI TOOL and Dependency): DATABASE MIGRATION
 5. go-sql-driver/mysql: MySQL DRIVER
-6. zerolog: LOGGING
+6. golang/x/crpyto: For bcrypt encryption

-Soon to be implemented
+# Features to be added
 1. Reactions
 2. Comments
 3. Upload files

-For improvement
+# For improvement
 1. Add logs in repository and service layers
 2. Add tests for all modules
-3. Dockerize the project